software-gardening/almanack/src/book/garden-lattice/understanding.md

 Peter Naur, in his work "Programming as Theory Building" (1985), emphasized that programming is fundamentally about building a shared theory of the project among all contributors {cite:p}`naur_programming_1985`.
 Understanding encompasses not only the technical aspects but also the collaborative and ethical dimensions that ensure a project's growth and sustainability.
 Just as a gardener must understand the needs of each plant to cultivate a thriving garden, contributors to a project must grasp its goals, structure, and community standards to foster a productive and harmonious environment.
-We present the following as beginnings towards shared understanding in a project, recognizing that digital files do not equate to human cognitition.
+We present the following as beginnings towards shared understanding in a project.

 ## Common files for shared understanding